yugabyte/yugabyte-db/docs/content/preview/faq/yugabyte-platform.md

 #### Run the provisioning script

-After creating VMs and installing a supported Linux operating system and additional software, (such as Python), you download the YugabyteDB Anywhere node agent package to the VM, modify the configuration file, and run the included script (node-agent-provision.sh) as root or via sudo.
+After creating VMs and installing a supported Linux operating system and additional software (such as Python), you download the YugabyteDB Anywhere node agent package to the VM, modify the configuration file, and run the included script (node-agent-provision.sh) as root or via sudo.

-This process prepares the node for YugabyteDB and installs the node agent on the node.
-When finished, YugabyteDB Anywhere does not require root or sudo privileges.
+This process prepares the node for YugabyteDB, including installation of node agent on the node.

 If you have already installed YugabyteDB Anywhere and it is running, the script can additionally create (or update) an on-premises provider with the node already added.